Every TV we review is put through the same set of tests to gauge its picture and audio performance, usability and smart features.

 How a TV performs is as important to what’s on the inside, since this decides what a TV is supposed to do.

-Most TVs these days come with a software bundle.
+Most TVs these days come with an operating interface.
 The first way we judge these is to see what apps/streaming services are included, and check if there are plans to release missing apps in the near future.
 We also check whether these apps are 4K and HDR compatible.

 Beyond that, we check a TV’s software performance by manually hopping between apps, settings and channels.
 This is usually enough to make slower TVs stutter, while faster TVs tend to be more responsive.